 You should also provide as much information as possible about the treatments you have had.
 You should keep detailed records of any additional treatments you have tried like acupuncture, meditation, chiropractors, mental health counselors or over-the-counter medications and include them in your application.
 The more information you provide that documents your treatment for your condition, the more credible you appear to the SSA.

-If you are applying for disability benefits or have been denied for failing to comply with medical treatment, contact the skilled disability attorneys at Phillips Disability.
+If you are in Arizona and applying for disability benefits or have been denied for failing to comply with medical treatment, contact a Social Security disability attorney in Phoenix today.
 Navigating the disability process can be a frustrating and complicated process.
 We can help by reviewing your claim to see if you are eligible to receive benefits.